Amber

 Note

-If you want to use more than one GPGPU, perform scaling tests to verify that the jobs really become faster.
-The rule of thumb is that when you double the resources, the job duration should shrink at least 1.5 fold.
-For overall performance info, consult Amber benchmark scaling info.
+If you want to use more than one GPU, perform scaling tests to verify that the jobs really become faster and use a binary with .cuda.MPI or .hip.MPI extension.
+The rule of thumb is that when you double the resources, the job duration should decrease at least 1.5-fold.
+For overall performance info, consult the Amber benchmark scaling details.
+Typically, the best efficiency is achieved with 1 GPU.

-You can find example inputs from the amber tests directory:
+You can find example inputs in the Amber20 tests directory on Puhti:

 ls $AMBERHOME/test

-The non-CUDA aware binaries, e.g. AmberTools can be run as batch jobs e.g. with the following way:
+The non-GPU aware binaries, e.g. AmberTools, can be run as batch jobs in the following way:

 #!/bin/bash -l